Skip to main content

 While inspiring educators to enjoy the job they once loved, she reminds them of how important they are in the lives of children, their families, and the world.
 Through her writing and her speaking she makes essential points while sharing poignant stories and lots of laughs.

-Dedra A. Stafford photo
+Dedra Stafford photo

-Dedra A. Stafford
+Dedra Stafford

 Dedra Stafford is a dedicated consultant and a proud member of the Association of Middle Level Education and National Association of Secondary School Principals Speakers Cadres.
 She is an Educational Speaker and has presented at international, national, state, and local conferences across the nation including NMSA (National Middle School Association) sharing inspirational ideas, from technology to school climate.
 Dedra is passionate about providing quality staff development for educators.
 She an internationally known speaker, trainer and author in the educational world.
 Dedra creates entertaining workshops that get crowds energized, motivated, and inspired to be their ‘best’ for the students they serve.
 As a former classroom teacher, she understands the need for professional development where practical ideas can be implemented immediately into the classroom.
 She creates fun-filled workshops designed to be hands-on and interactive.
 Dedra has a unique ability to put educators at ease as she teaches concepts and beliefs incorporated with humor in a user friendly way.
 She speaks on the topics of about technology, climate, curriculum, and classroom techniques resulting in her audience laughing, learning, and having new enthusiasm for their work.